LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/logged_user.md

 ### 2.1 Home

-As for anonymous users, the home screen contains the post list with the same information displayed.
+When you are logged, as for anonymous users, the home screen contains the post list with the same information displayed.
 The main difference is that, as a logged user, you can save posts and vote (either up or down) contents.
 You will also find more options in the "…" button.